 'Grey, like white, will always have a place in interior decoration.
 Especially at the paler end of the palette where grey appears as a neutral, such as the gentle Ammonite,' explains Patrick O’Donnell, Farrow & Ball (opens in new tab) Brand Ambassador.

 Phew, so the consensus is that gray is still in style.
-But if you want to go painting every wall in your home in this long-loved versatile color, what types of grey should you be going for this year?
+But before you go go painting every wall in your home in this long-loved versatile color, what types of grey should you be going for this year?

-It goes without saying that this shift towards warmer, softer, cozier tones is linked to the fact that most of us spent 2020 at home.
+It goes without saying that this shift towards warmer, softer, cozier tones is linked to the fact that most of us have spent the last year years largely at home.
 We were forced to embrace the Hygge movement we'd raved about in years past and hunker down at home (minus the gorgeous Scandinavian backdrop).

 'Over the recent years, gray has been our go-to for all rooms, whether that’s a gray accent wall, gray accessories or gray flooring – there’s no escaping the popularity of the cool hue.
 We expect that gray will not to be going anywhere anytime soon, however, more recently, we’re seeing an uplift in sales of warmer gray shades, aptly referred to as "greige" colors.'